Setup i.MX 8M Plus model

 The Connect pane shows the different ways that you can connect to the simulated board.
 The IP address specified should be the same as that visible in the output of the ip addr command.

 Quick Connect lets you connect SSH to the AVH model without having to use a VPN configuration.
 Similarly, you can replace ssh for scp to copy files from and to the virtual device.
-In order to use Quick Connect, it is necessary to add your public key via the Manage SSH keys here link.
+In order to use Quick Connect, it’s necessary to add your public key via the Manage SSH keys here link.

 To generate an SSH key, you can run the following command on your machine: